stollener/100-days-of-code/log.md

 **Thoughts:** It's quite impressive to see way faster lookup using hash function.
 And actually I already had finished the SoloLearn tutorial months ago, but wanted to remind me of the grammar of Python.

+### Day 9: May 14, 2018

+**Working on:** Intro to Computer Science (Udacity) / Python 3 Tutorial (SoloLearn)

+**Today's Progress:** Solving many problem sets. - Dictionary exercises.
+Refactoring (make functions more organized).
+Memoization (make cache function for repeated calculation).
+Rotating the letters (using ord() and chr() function).

+**Thoughts:** It's still interesting to learn new things.
+For example, I heard a lot about refactoring from podcast or in the internet, but didn't know what it is.
+But now, I know basic concept of the term.
+I already imagine the day I code useful apps or websites.